 We take quality seriously.
 For both our customers and developers’ satisfaction, it is essential to provide consistent product performance and speed of development with confidence that existing use cases are not broken.
-To ensure agile development, here’s why quality is essential to your organization and how our strategy makes automated testing fast, reliable, and responsive.
+To ensure agile development, here’s why quality is essential to your organization and how our strategy makes automated end-to-end testing fast, reliable, and responsive.

 Importance of Quality

 For Customers: Every company claims to deliver high quality to their customers, but this is especially critical for Rubrik.
 Our product is responsible for managing highly valuable data that powers our customers’ businesses.
 In the backup and recovery industry, our solution needs to be on active duty at the exact moment our customers experience trouble within systems protected by us.
 Given that these problems are complex, providing an extremely simple user experience alleviates troubleshooting.
 Of course, this simple user experience can only be simple as long as all the underlying pieces are performing reliably.

 For Engineers: Engineers want to innovate without breaking existing functionality that customers depend on.
 If the fundamentals fail, customers cannot upgrade without losing data.
 It’s often difficult to innovate without affecting the interoperating pieces.
 In Rubrik’s case, we integrate at all levels of our internal hardware and software (hardware health, filesystem, data compaction, job scheduling, REST API, web UI) and also with multiple external products (VMware vSphere, Microsoft SQL Server, Microsoft VSS, storage partners).
 In today’s complicated enterprise environments, we can only build new innovations by thoroughly testing and fixing any breakages.